VirgilSecurity/demo-encryption-js/README.md

 and open http://localhost:3000 in your web browser

-## Help
+## Support
-Our support team is here to help you.
-Find out more information about JS Demo and common mistakes on our [Help Center](https://help.virgilsecurity.com/virgil-e2ee-js-demo)
+Our developer support team is here to help you.

+You can find us on [Twitter](https://twitter.com/VirgilSecurity) or send us email support@VirgilSecurity.com.

+Also, get extra help from our support team on [Slack](https://virgilsecurity.com/join-community).